tanmatt/QuoteOfTheDay/README.md

 ### Quote of the day
-There are two kinds of companies, those that work to try to charge more and those that work to charge less.
-We will be the second. - Jeff Bezos
+Whenever you find yourself on the side of the majority, it is time to pause and reflect. - Mark Twain

 ### About the project
 Just a fun project to grab a random quote of the day everyday.